-Cutting back on monthly expenses can feel impossible when there are so many things that fall into the category of “must-have” as opposed to “nice-to-have.”
-That doesn’t mean it’s impossible, however, to spend less each month and still get everything you need.
+Cutting back on monthly expenses can feel impossible when there are so many things that seem to fall into the “must-have” category.
+But that doesn’t mean it’s impossible to spend less each month and still cover your necessities.

-In fact, small tweaks can make all the difference in how much you pay for common expenses.
-What’s even better: there are many changes you can make today that can reduce your bills, from car insurance to groceries.
-Start paying less today with these ideas.
+In fact, small tweaks can help make the difference in how much you pay for common expenses.
+From car insurance to groceries, there are many changes you can make today that could reduce your bills.
+Learn how to reduce expenses and save money every month with the following ideas.

 - More than 1 car

 If you don’t drive a lot, you may also want to consider switching to a per-mile insurance option to save more money on your car insurance bills.

 If you haven’t cut the cable cord yet, now may be the time.
 Doing so could drastically decrease your monthly entertainment bill.
 According to a recent study, cutting cable saves an average of $115.34 per month.

 With so many streaming services available now, it’s easy to do away with this bill in favor of something cheaper.
 When choosing a streaming service, consider what’s most important, like local broadcasts.
 Note that most cable providers also offer some programs for free online, making it easy to stay up to date with all your favorite shows without the pricey bill.